YoungHe49/T-ITS-PFNC/README.md

 </p>

-In order to eliminate the nagative effects of outliers on traffic data recovery, we extended TC-PFNC to a robust version (RTC-PFNC) by introducing a anomaly term and reformulated the low-rank tensor completion model as:
+In order to eliminate the negative effects of outliers on traffic data recovery, we extended TC-PFNC to a robust version (RTC-PFNC) by introducing an anomaly term and reformulated the low-rank tensor completion model as:

 <p align="center">
 <img align="middle" src="https://github.com/YoungHe49/T-ITS-PFNC/blob/main/Figures/RTC-PFNC%20objective.png" width="270" />